Virtual Tour of Lincoln Tech's Melrose Park Campus

 Campus President Karen Clark takes you on a tour of Lincoln Tech’s 90,000 square foot campus in Melrose Park, Illinois, a suburb of the City of Chicago.
 This campus offers five career training programs, and employs experienced industry professionals as instructors.
 The tour introduces five Education staff members who explain in detail how the learning process works in their respective fields.

 The Melrose Park campus offers training in two transportation-related fields.
 The Automotive Technology program covers the major systems in passenger vehicles.
 The curriculum prepares students to start their careers as entry-level technicians with a sound background of knowledge to build upon at the dealership or independent shop.
-In addition to the Automotive Technology diploma program, students can pursue an Associate of Applied Science degree in Automotive Service Management, which features two courses focusing on Audi-specific technology.
+In addition to the Automotive Technology diploma program, students can pursue an Associate of Applied Science degree in Automotive Service Management.
 Our Collision Repair & Refinishing curriculum trains students to repair, restore and rebuild damaged vehicles to I-CAR standards.
 Industry tools for both programs are supplied through a partnership with Matco Tools Inc.

 The Melrose Park campus offers two skilled trades programs for careers in fields that are also in high demand.
 The Electrical & Electronic Systems Technology (EEST) training program teaches students residential and commercial electrical systems, and students can pursue a diploma or an Associate of Applied Science degree.
 A fully-wired on-premises “Smart House” is where students enrolled for EEST career training practice the hands-on installation and maintenance of commercial and residential low voltage fire and security systems, home theaters, and smart climate control systems in a structure that looks and feels like a functioning home.